eatyourpeas/checktick/docs/self-hosting-configuration.md

 - **Azure API Management**: Any APIM-protected endpoint (use `LLM_AUTH_TYPE=apim`)
 - **Custom endpoints**: Any OpenAI-compatible API

-When configured, users will see an "AI Assistant" tab in the bulk import interface that allows them to generate surveys through natural conversation.
+When configured, users will see an "AI Assistant" tab in the Text Entry interface that allows them to generate surveys through natural conversation.
 See [AI-Assisted Survey Generator](/docs/ai-survey-generator/) for usage details.

 #### Data Governance